-If the actions of the member of staff, are felt likely to fall within the scope of the interagency allegation management procedures as stated in point 2, the Headteacher will notify the Local Authority Designated Officer (LADO) (Tel: 01582 548069).
-The LADO will liaise with the Head Teacher and advise about action to be taken which will be in accordance with the interagency procedures for managing allegations.

-If the Headteacher is uncertain whether the concern or allegation falls within the scope of the allegation management procedures a consultation with the LADO will take place and the advice provided will be acted upon.
-This consultation and the advice offered will be recorded and held on file.

-Where an allegation has been made against the Headteacher, then the Chair of the Governing Body takes on the role of liaising with the LADO team in determining the appropriate way forward.
-For details of this specific procedure see the Section on Allegations against Staff and Volunteers in the procedures of Luton Safeguarding Children Board
+- If the actions of the member of staff are felt likely to fall within the scope of the Interagency Allegation Management Procedures (as stated in point 2), the Headteacher will notify the Local Authority Designated Officer (Tel: 01582 548069).
+The LADO will liaise with the Headteacher and advise about actions to be taken which will be in accordance with the Interagency Allegation Management Procedures. - If the Headteacher is uncertain, whether the concern or allegation falls within the scope of the Interagency Allegation Management Procedures, a consultation with the LADO will take place and the advice provided will be acted upon.
+This consultation and the advice offered will be recorded and held on file. - Where an allegation has been made against the Headteacher, then the Chair of the Governing Body takes on the role of liaising with the LADO team in determining the appropriate way forward.
+For details of this specific procedure see the section on Allegations against Staff and Volunteers in the procedures of the LSP.

-APPENDIX FOUR

-INDICATORS OF VULNERABILITY TO RADICALISATION
+Indicators of vulnerability to radicalisation

 - 1. Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism. - 2.
-Extremism is defined by the Government in the Prevent Strategy as:

-Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.

-3. Extremism is defined by the Crown Prosecution Service as:

-The demonstration of unacceptable behaviour by using any means or medium to express views which:

-- Encourage, justify or glorify terrorist violence in furtherance of particular beliefs; - Seek to provoke others to terrorist acts; - Encourage other serious criminal activity or seek to provoke others to serious criminal acts; or - Foster hatred which might lead to inter-community violence in the UK. - 4.
+Extremism is defined by the Government in the Prevent Strategy as: 'Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.' - Extremism is defined by the Crown Prosecution Service as: 'The demonstration of unacceptable behaviour by using any means or medium to express views which: - encourage, justify or glorify terrorist violence in furtherance of particular beliefs; - seek to provoke others to terrorist acts - encourage other serious criminal activity or seek to provoke others to serious criminal acts; or - foster hatred which might lead to inter-community violence in the UK.' - 4.
 There is no such thing as a "typical extremist": those who become involved in extremist actions come from a range of backgrounds and experiences, and most individuals, even those who hold radical views, do not become involved in violent extremist activity. - 5.
-Children may become susceptible to radicalisation through a range of social, personal and environmental factors - it is known that violent extremists exploit vulnerabilities in individuals to drive a wedge between them and their families and communities.
+Children may become susceptible to radicalisation through a range of social, personal and environmental factors it is known that violent extremists exploit vulnerabilities in individuals to drive a wedge between them and their families and communities.
 It is vital that school staff are able to recognise those vulnerabilities. - 6.
-Indicators of vulnerability include: - Identity Crisis the child is distanced from their cultural / religious heritage and experiences discomfort about their place in society; - Personal Crisis the child may be experiencing family tensions; a sense of isolation; and low self-esteem; they may have dissociated from their existing friendship group and become involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging; - Personal Circumstances migration; local community tensions; and events affecting the child's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy; - Unmet Aspirations the child may have perceptions of injustice; a feeling of failure; rejection of civic life; - Experiences of Criminality which may include involvement with criminal groups, imprisonment, and poor resettlement / reintegration; - Special Educational Need children may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others.
+Indicators of vulnerability include: - identity crisis the child is distanced from their cultural / religious heritage and experiences discomfort about their place in society - personal crisis the child may be experiencing family tensions; a sense of isolation; and low self-esteem; they may have dissociated from their existing friendship group and become involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging - personal circumstances migration; local community tensions; and events affecting the child's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy; - unmet aspirations the child may have perceptions of injustice; a feeling of failure; rejection of civic life - experiences of criminality which may include involvement with criminal groups, imprisonment, and poor resettlement / reintegration - special educational need children may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others.